St Anton holidays

 Buses

-Use of the local buses is free with your St Anton Summer Card, and there are various services to Landeck, Lech, Zürs, St Christoph and St Jakob.
-However, St Anton is very quiet in early season so the buses may not be running before mid-June.
+Use of the local buses is free with a St Anton summer card, and there are various services to Landeck, Lech, Zürs, St Christoph and St Jakob.
+The full bus timetable starts from mid-June.

 Summer lifts

-Your summer card will give you one day’s free use of the summer lifts in the area, but you can purchase a Premium summer card to get unlimited use.
-Most of the lifts, like the Gampen and Kapall lifts, will not open until mid-June.
+A summer card will give you one day's free use of the summer lifts in the area, but you can purchase a Premium summer card to get unlimited use.
+Most of the lifts, like the Gampen and Kapall lifts, are open from mid-June onwards.

 Trains

-This town is on the main railway line so it’s got some great transport links.
-The train station is next to the activity centre in town, and trains run regularly to Innsbruck (1 hour 20 minutes) and Bregenz and Lindau on Lake Constance (1 hour 30 minutes).
+This town is on the main railway line and is well connected.
+The train station is next to the activity centre in town, and trains run regularly to Innsbruck and Bregenz and Lindau on Lake Constance.

 On foot

 St Anton is a relaxed town with a busy main street, full of excellent restaurants and bars.
-If you’re looking for some time alone, head out in any direction to stroll through open meadows.
+If you fancy a bit of peace and quiet, simply head out in any direction and you'll soon be strolling through open meadows.

 Walking

 St Anton has every type of countryside to explore, from Alpine meadows and gurgling streams to dramatic mountains and crystal-clear lakes.
-There are around 300km of trails throughout the Arlberg region, with something to suit every fitness level.
-Start with a stroll around the beautiful village, and wander to the nearby Verwell Resevoir, along the Rosanna Gorge, or along the Sonnenweg or Jakobweg meadow paths.
-Senn’s Wonder Walking Trail is also a unique and fun experience.
-Wherever you choose to venture, just take your time and enjoy every step through this truly breathtaking region.
+Start with a stroll around the beautiful village, and wander to the nearby Verwell Reservoir.

 St Jakob

 A gentle 30-minute walk along the valley will bring you to St Jakob.
-From there, follow route 642, which will lead onto route 28.
-Keep an eye out for the turning back onto route 642, which winds up through the forest to the Leutkircherhutte.
+You can follow a trail that winds up through the forest to the Leutkircherhutte.
 Take a break here for lunch and admire the view across the valley.
-Route 601, a high Alpine path, will take you to the Kaplbahn lift, which you can take back down to St Anton.

-Ride up the Galzigbahn lift and then the Vallugabahn 1 & 2 lifts to the peak.
-Take route 21 and then route 645 along to the Stuttgarter Hutte, which serves tasty local food and has excellent views.
-Route 643 will take you down to the village of Zürs.
-Spend some time exploring before catching the local bus back to St Anton.
+Ride up the Galzigbahn lift and then the Vallugabahn lifts to the peak.
+Take the path along to the Stuttgarter Hutte, which serves tasty local food and has excellent views.
+You'll find another path to take you back down to the village of Zürs.
+You can then catch the local bus back to St Anton.

 Top Hotels in St Anton